Ashwani4545/Car_Accidents_Analysis_by_Clustering/README.md

-# Car Accidents Analysis Using Clustering — Advanced Production-Grade README
+# Car Accidents Analysis Using Clustering

 This project provides a **complete, production-ready architecture** for analyzing car accident datasets using **unsupervised machine learning (clustering)**.
 Unlike a basic data science project, this implementation includes a modern **MLOps stack**, cloud-ready deployment patterns, CI/CD automation, and observability support.